fcortell/xmltvparser/README.md

-# Xml TV Parser #
+# Xml TV Parser for TVGuía App #

-This application is a part of TV project group aimed to deliver great experience in browsing TV schedule.
+This application is a part of TV guide project aimed to deliver great experience in browsing TV schedule on TVGuía app.

-This is xml parser which parses xmltv file format with TV schedule and puts it into MySQL database.
+This is an xml parser which parses xmltv file format with TV schedule and puts it into MySQL database.

 ## Contents: ##
 #### logger.py ####